• Skip to primary navigation

 6. Sunscreen

 When applied to the skin, coconut oil can offer minimal protection from the sun’s ultraviolet (UV) rays.
 In fact, one study found that coconut oil blocks about 20% of the suns' UV rays.
 However, this 20% is quite low compared to conventional sunscreens which normally block about 90-99% of the sun's UV rays so I would not recommend relying on coconut oil as your sunscreen.
-If you are looking for a safe, non-toxic sunscreen I have got lots of great options for you in my sunscreen review post.
+If you are looking for a safe, non-toxic sunscreen I have got lots of great options for you in my sunscreen review.

 7. For skin irritation and eczema